Ophuscado/buy-high-sell-higher/README.md

 ## About

-Prototype of a simple bot for trading cryptocurrencies following basic trading analysis signals such as Average Directional Movement Index (ADX), Moving Average Convergence Divergence (MACD), and Relative Strength Index (RSI).
+Prototype of a dummy simple bot for trading cryptocurrencies following basic trading analysis signals such as Average Directional Movement Index (ADX), Moving Average Convergence Divergence (MACD), and Relative Strength Index (RSI).

 You are welcome to reach out if you need any clarification or have suggestions regarding this project.